National Heritage Memorial Fund

 The National Heritage Memorial Fund (NHMF) was set up in 1980 to save the most outstanding parts of the British national heritage, in memory of those who have given their lives for the UK.
-It replaced the National Land Fund which had fulfilled the same function since 1946.
+It replaced the National Land Fund, which had fulfilled the same function since 1946.
 It received £20 million Government grant in aid between 2011–2015, allowing for an annual budget of between £4 million and £5 million.

-Between 1980 and 2020, £368 million was spent by the NHMF.
+Between 1980 and 2020, the NHMF spent £368 million.
 Nearly a third (over £106 million) was spent on buildings and monuments, and nearly £194 million was spent on paintings, furniture and other objects.
 A diverse list of over 1,200 heritage items have been safeguarded by the National Heritage Memorial Fund, including: